Hiroshima Is Closer and Deeper Than You Think: Essential Spots for a Half-Day Tour

 Hours

-Right next to Peace Memorial Park, Orizuru Tower is a modern landmark where you can appreciate Hiroshima’s present.
-From the rooftop observatory, you’ll enjoy panoramic views of the city—including the Atomic Bomb Dome and distant mountain ranges.
+Located right next to Peace Memorial Park, Orizuru Tower is a modern spot where you can enjoy present-day Hiroshima.
+From the observation deck on the top floor, you can take in a panoramic view of the Atomic Bomb Dome, Hiroshima cityscape, and distant mountains.

 Orizuru Tower Access Information